 - Prepare materials per points 1-3 of the present TOR, and a progress report on work done as well.

-- Together with other Mongolian consultants prepare the finalized draft SAP acceptable for endorsement by the by the Mongolian Ministry of Environment and Green Development based on the results of SAP meetings in Ulaanbaatar and Moscow.
+- Together with other Russian consultants prepare the finalized draft SAP acceptable for endorsement by the Ministry of Nature Resources and Ecology of Russia based on the results of SAP meetings in Ulaanbaatar and Moscow.

 - Full activity report after completion of work.